CitadelStronghold/gem/docs/README.md

 > > - `zsh`
 > > - AUR `zsh-theme-powerlevel10k-git`
 >
-> > Note: Must be installed from within a terminal in Hyprland, in order to have access to the correct font.
+> > Note: Must be installed from within a terminal in Hyprland, in order to have access to the correct font

 ---